47565647456/titan/src/Titan.ServiceDefaults/README.md

 - **Sentry**: Configured via `AddTitanLogging`.
 Captures Errors and Exceptions if `Sentry:Dsn` is present.

 ### Configuration Validation
-- `ValidateTitanConfiguration`: A helper to fail-fast on startup if critical config (like JWT Keys or Database passwords) is missing.
+- `ValidateTitanConfiguration`: A helper to fail-fast on startup if critical config (like Database passwords) is missing.

 ### Grain Storage
 - `AddTitanGrainStorage(IConfiguration)`: Configures Orleans grain persistence backed by PostgreSQL.